AlessandroMuscatello/Progetto-Computer-Graphics/README.md

 6. Activate the add-on.

 # Use the add-on
 1. Press 'n'.
-Then, on the right, press the tab 'AutoSDF Network'.
+Then, on the right, click on the tab 'AutoSDF Network'.
 2. (ONLY FOR THE FIRST RUN) Click on install dependencies.
 It will probably take a while.
 3. Select the image to be inferred and the mask relative to the image.
+(See below on how to create the mask)
 4. Run the inference and wait, the object will be created at the coordinates X, Y, Z specified with the sliders.

+# How to create the mask
+The mask is a .png file of the same dimension of the original image from where you want to do the inference.
+The mask will have white pixels corresponsing to the position of the object in the original image, and black pixels on all the other pixels.
+An example can be found inside the AutoSDF/demo_data folder.